ZebraRoy/read-docs-mcp/README.md

 Returns:

 - Formatted list of matching files with the same priority system and format as described in the Normal Mode section above

+#### {name}-read-source-file

+Read source code file contents. **Note: This tool is only available when the `--include-src=true` parameter is used during server initialization.**

+Parameters:

+- `filePath` (string): The relative path to the source file within the project repository (e.g., 'src/components/Button.tsx', 'lib/utils.js')

+Returns:

+- Content of the source file with security checks to ensure access is restricted to the project directory

+**Important:** This tool should only be used after consulting the documentation first.
+The documentation should be your primary source of information.
+Only read source code when you need additional implementation details or examples that are not covered in the docs.

 ### Create Documentation Mode Tools